Saturday, December 12, 2009

 Nuclear waste, whether from a reactor or a discarded missile, is as sensitive a political topic as the means by which the waste was generated.
 Whether the disposal concerns low-level or high-level waste, the consensus is that nobody wants the waste disposed of anywhere near them.
 Therein lies the problem of what do with the waste.
 Should it be stored on-site, or should all nuclear waste be disposed of in one central location.

 High-level radiation is a different issue.
-Out of sight, out of mind, creates more problems than are solvable.
+Out of sight, out of mind, creates more problems than can be solved.
 On-site storage would undoubtedly cause those responsible for the waste to be more conscious of the continuing growth in scope of their problem.
 Indeed perhaps, it would be the impetus for advancement in disposal methods.

 Saturday, November 21, 2009